 My mother came to England in 1973, having emigrated from the Caribbean island of Dominica, via New York and France.
 Mum was (and remains) a teacher and formidable local activist.
 She instilled in me the importance of civic duty and public service.
 As a result, I became active in my local community as a school governor, got involved in the Leyton & Whipps Cross Community Council – becoming Community Vice Chair – and I also sat on the board of Leyton ward’s Neighbourhood Management Pathfinder as the resident ‘Community Champion’ for Jobs.

-On the 4th of May 2006, despite ‘verdicts’ media reports to the contrary, I was fairly and successfully elected a Leyton ward councillor for the Labour party, overturning a 600+ Liberal Democrat majority and beating both the Liberal Democrat councillor with responsibility for policing, and the Liberal Democrat borough election agent and longest serving councillor, in the poll.
+On the 4th of May 2006, despite ‘verdicts’ and media reports to the contrary, I was fairly and successfully elected a Leyton ward councillor for the Labour party, overturning a 600+ Liberal Democrat majority and beating both the Liberal Democrat councillor with responsibility for policing, and the Liberal Democrat borough election agent and longest serving councillor, in the poll.

 As a Local Councillor, I sat on the Children & Young People’s Scrutiny Committee, the Tenants’ Council, the Performance & Improvement Scrutiny Committee and chaired the Leyton and Whipps Cross Community Council.
 I was honoured to serve as a school governor of George Mitchell school, in the Leyton ward, from July 2005 until late January 2008.